MeroVinggen/Godot-ProjectileOnCurve2DPlugin/README.md

 ## Usage

+1. Install the plugin
+2. Enable the plugin in Godot (Project -> Project Settings -> Plugins Tab)
+3. Use the new node type "ProjectileOnCurve2D" to create projectiles

 > The "ProjectileOnCurve2D" node can be both a root or subnode in your projectile scene.
 It does not force a specific node structure, allowing you to create projectiles with any logic and structure needed.
 Below are a couple of approaches for creating a projectile using "ProjectileOnCurve2D" as a starting point.

-1. Install the plugin
-2. Enable the plugin in Godot (Project -> Project Settings -> Plugins Tab)
-3. Use the new node type "ProjectileOnCurve2D" to create projectiles
 4. Call `launch` method on "ProjectileOnCurve2D" to start the movement

 ```
 newProjectile.launch(initialGlobalPosition, targetGlobalPosition, gravity, speed)
 ```

+> Adjust the `gravity` param to gain desirable motion curve (the bigger is gravity - the bigger curve angle becomes: 0 gravity will result in a straight trajectory).
+In "Demo Preview" section below you may see projectiles with different gravity and speed.

+> `Speed` param doesn't affect the trajectory curve, only changes the motion speed on it.

 ### Using "ProjectileOnCurve2D" as root node